telerik/xaml-docs/controls/radspreadsheet/model.md

 slug: radspreadsheet-model
 tags: model
 published: True
-position: 5
+position: 6
 ---

 # Model

 >important__RadSpreadsheet__ operates with a rich document model that is completely decoupled from UI.
-The documentation of the model can be found in the RadSpreadProcessing section of the documentation [here]({%slug radspreadprocessing-overview%}).
+The documentation of the model can be found in the RadSpreadProcessing section of the documentation [here](7f891fd1-de4f-42d9-9ce7-7f6fed6ef726).

 The primary document that the model uses to manipulate and store data is called a __workbook__.
 Each __workbook__ contains at least one __worksheet__ that is defined as a collection of cells organized in rows and columns.
 A __worksheet__ can also be viewed as a tabular working surface that you use to enter and organize your data.
 Typically, a single __workbook__ holds together several __worksheets__ that contain related information.
 For example, a workbook named *Annual Budget* can contain four worksheets that split the data for each quarter.